 Approve or reject it with comments as appropriate.
 If you reject a task, the Approval task will disappear from your Inbox, until the task has been updated and re-submitted to you for sign-off.

-Note that you cannot add rejection comments from email notifications, only when you’re in the mobile app or the browser version of Process Street.
+Note: You cannot add rejection comments from emails.
+You can only add them when you’re in Process Street’s mobile app or the browser version.

 If you’re sending the rejection with comments, after you’ve clicked the comments bubble, type your notes and click Reject and Send Comment to notify the person who submitted the information that they need to make some changes.